dikortis/LetsTalkETC/Episodes/Episode_13.md

-i slowly learn about it and then maybe slowly they might some people might think about starting a company but you know you you had the stamp read it's going strong and I was wondering how did you get so far ahead and like and you answered it it was because you were just one of the original people that from the weight from the very beginning right you were you were interested in the the
+i slowly learn about it and then maybe slowly they might some people might think about starting a company but you know you had the stamp read it's going strong and I was wondering how did you get so far ahead and like and you answered it was because you were just one of the original people that from the weight from the very beginning right you were you were interested in the the